-6 Simple and Stylish ways to Conceal an Ugly TV
+6 Simple and Stylish Ideas for Concealing a TV

 Aren’t TV’s amazing?
 You’ll most likely find me in front of mine every night of the week.
 But if you’re not the owner of a chic slimline version (or you just hate the look of that big black box), they can really dominate your living room.

 And so comes the challenge of concealing a TV with style and practicality in mind.
 You never really want to walk right into a room and see a great honking TV glaring back at you.
 So let’s explore some options below that’ll help your TV become more of a supporting player in your living room, as opposed to the main attraction.

 If you have any other ideas on how to hide a TV (or conceal it at the very least) I’d love to hear about them in the comments below this post.

 1. The Gallery Wall